DecisionsDev/ibm-odm-management-mcp-server/docs/IBM-Bob-integration-guide.md

 ## Demo walkthrough

-With the configuration above, the Management MCP Server
+With the configuration above, the Management MCP Server :
-- connects to the IBM ODM Developer Edition container which embeds a sample database containing two decision services:
+1. connects to the IBM ODM Developer Edition container which embeds a sample database containing two decision services:
-    1. **Loan Validation Service**
+    - **Loan Validation Service**
-    2. **Miniloan Service**
+    - **Miniloan Service**
-- exposes the Decision Center REST API endpoints and the RES console REST API endpoints as tools.
+1. and exposes the Decision Center REST API endpoints and the RES console REST API endpoints as tools.

 ### Example 1: Decision Center REST API